 But, in the early 1960s, another building, constructed on that same spot, began featuring food in the same mining-house style as the original boarding house.

-The meat-centric menu ranges from aged beef to fresh Colorado wild game.
+The meat-centric dinner menu includes options from aged beef to fresh Colorado wild game.
 The Harris Ranch and Emerald Valley Ranch are Briar Rose’s sources for local meats.
 Colorado game options dishes include the Cervena elk medallions with a wild mushroom demi-glace and the Emerald Valley Ranch buffalo short ribs served on whipped Yukon Gold potatoes.
 Another favorite is the sautéed Rocky Mountain trout with spinach almondine.

 Vegetarians have several choices despite the menu’s sharp meat focus.
 For example, the butternut squash soup with a truffled crème Fraiche, combined with the Boston Bibb lettuce salad and a couple of vegetable sides (perhaps the grilled asparagus with sweet balsamic reduction and Lyonnaise potatoes) will make for a filling dinner.
 Confirm the vegetarian dishes with your server.
 Some apparent vegetable sides may contain meat accents, like the Brussel sprouts with chorizo.

 My favorite menu items were anything with lingonberries, that tart yet slightly sweet relative of the cranberry.
 I loved the Swiss Mule; a lingonberry spiced Breckenridge vodka mixed with ginger beer.
 Another lingonberry favorite was the lingonberry demi-glace, which I poured over my perfectly cooked six-ounce petit filet mignon.
 All steaks are certified USDA Choice from natural Black Angus raised on the Harris Ranch and then aged for 28 days.